 If you haven’t done so already, setting up a savings account which has your child’s name on it will give them great pleasure, particularly if you hunt out a good interest rate with them – it teaches them what deals are available, though the market is competitive.

-You can add it into an allowance routine – encouraging kids to save a portion of their allowance and put it into the account (this is exactly what the ‘Save’ pot is designed to do).
+You can add it into a pocket money routine – encouraging kids to save a portion of their pocket money and put it into the account (this is exactly what the ‘Save’ pot is designed to do).
 For those in the UK, Martin Lewis (the Money Saving Expert) updates his round up of the best savings accounts for kids on a weekly basis.

 🎯 Set a savings target